The Benefits of Apple Cider Vinegar to Dogs

 -Vinegar is often recommended as a pet deodorizer.
 Apply diluted or full-strength vinegar to any stinky coat and let the dog air-dry.

 If your dog rolled on well-rotted mammal parts or got sprayed by a skunk, mix 1 freshly opened quart of 3-percent hydrogen peroxide in a plastic container with 1/4 cup baking soda and 1 teaspoon liquid soap.
 Wearing protective gloves, cover the dog while avoiding the nose, eyes, and mouth, then rinse with plain water.
 If any fragrance lingers (as it did when my Labrador recently rolled on a decomposing carp), apply vinegar to complete the process.

--After shampooing, give a final rinse with 1 cup vinegar diluted in 2 to 4 cups water.
+-After shampooing your dog, give him a final rinse with 1 cup vinegar diluted in 2 to 4 cups water.
 Experiment with different dilutions for best results.

--Reduce dander by massaging full-strength cider vinegar into the coat before shampooing.
+-Reduce your dog's dander by massaging full-strength cider vinegar into the coat before shampooing.

 -Apply full-strength or diluted ACV to calluses, rough skin, sunburn, or skin irritations.

 -Combine skin-friendly herbs like calendula blossoms, St. John’s wort blossoms, and/or comfrey leaves with ACV to improve its healing effects on cuts, wounds, abrasions, etc.

 -Wendy Volhard, author of Holistic Guide for a Healthy Dog, recommends spraying itchy skin and developing hot spots with apple cider vinegar.
 “Any skin eruption will dry up in 24 hours,” she says, “and will save you having to shave the dog.
 If the skin is already broken, dilute ACV with an equal amount of water and spray on.”

 Apple Cider Vinegar for Itchy Feet or Ears